deepik27/simple-toolchain-20210602121701501/README.md

 A fragment of the gateway.properties file exists under `conf` folder of the `HttpActionNotifyClient` project.
 You can copy contents from the file.

-### Deploy custom plugins to IBM IoT Connected Vehicle Insights
+### Deploy custom plug-ins to IBM IoT Connected Vehicle Insights
-1. Deploy exported `HttpActionNotifyClient` jar and updated gateway.properties to a VDH server using IBM IoT Connected Vehicle Insights Plugin Deploy Tool.
+1. Deploy exported `HttpActionNotifyClient` jar and updated gateway.properties to the VDH server using IBM IoT Connected Vehicle Insights Plug-in Deployment Tool.
-1. Deploy export the `FleetAlert` jar to an Agent server.
+1. Deploy exported `FleetAlert` jar to the Agent server.
-1. Restart IBM IoT Connected Vehicle Insights components using IBM IoT Connected Vehicle Insights Plugin Deploy Tool as needed.
+1. Restart IBM IoT Connected Vehicle Insights components using IBM IoT Connected Vehicle Insights Plug-in Deployment Tool as needed.

 ## <a id="connect2cvi"></a> STEP-5.
 Connecting the app to your IBM IoT Connected Vehicle Insights service